Best daily deals

 The oblong ear tips are comfortable and maintain a good seal.

 The Sony WF-1000XM4 sounds pretty good, but the bass frequencies are emphasized and treble notes are under-emphasized quite a bit.
 The high-frequency attenuation makes it hard to hear detail from your music like guitar and vocal harmonics.
 If you don’t like this frequency response, you can equalize it in the Headphones Connect app.
-The WF-1000XM4 also has the newest version of Sony’s digital sound enhancement engine (DSEE), called DSEE Extreme, which upsamples lossy tracks to slightly improve the quality of low-resolution audio files.
+The WF-1000XM4 also has a version of Sony’s digital sound enhancement engine (DSEE), called DSEE Extreme, which upsamples lossy tracks to slightly improve the quality of low-resolution audio files.

 The Samsung Galaxy Buds Pro sounds close to our target curve and relays music closely to how musicians and producers intend it to sound.
 You can always select from the EQ presets in the Galaxy Wearable app to boost the bass, treble, or other frequencies.
 Explore the different options to figure out which one you like best.
 You won’t be able to manually set your equalizer, but the presets offer a good range of options.